-Víctor López-Pérez, ■ Department of Economics, Technical University of Cartagena, Cartagena, Spain, victor.lopez@upct.es
+Víctor López-Pérez, Department of Economics, Technical University of Cartagena, Cartagena, Spain, victor.lopez@upct.es

 Citation Víctor López-Pérez (2016).
 Does Uncertainty Affect Non-response to the European Central Bank's Survey of Professional Forecasters?
-Economics Discussion Papers, No 2016-29, Kiel Institute for the World Economy. http://www.economics-ejournal.org/economics/discussionpapers/2016-29
+Economics: The Open-Access, Open-Assessment E-Journal, 10 (2016-25): 1-46. http://dx.doi.org/10.5018/economics-ejournal.ja.2016-25

-1. Introduction
+1 Introduction

-The European Central Bank's Survey of Professional Forecasters (ECB's SPF) is gaining prominence in recent years not only for policy analysis (ECB 2014a, 2014c) but also for research (Abel et al. 2015; Bowles et al. 2010; Conflitti 2011; Kenny et al. 2012).
+The European Central Bank's Survey of Professional Forecasters (ECB's SPF) is gaining prominence in recent years not only for policy analysis (ECB 2014a, 2014c) but also for research (Lyziak and Paloviita 2016; Glas and Hartmann 2016; Kenny and Melo Fernandes 2016; Poncela and Senra 2016; Abel et al. 2015; Bowles et al. 2010; Conflitti 2011; Kenny et al. 2012).
 The SPF was launched in the first quarter of 1999 and collects expectations of inflation, GDP growth and the unemployment rate in the euro area for different forecast horizons.
 These expectations are submitted quarterly by professional forecasters located in the European Union.

 The number of forecasts collected by the ECB varies from one quarter to the next.
-Figure 1 shows the number of participants that submitted a point forecast of a variable of interest (inflation, GDP growth or unemployment) for selected forecast horizons (one and two years ahead) in each survey round.2 Figure 2 shows the same statistics for density forecasts.
-The number of replies is not constant over time because some participants skip some survey rounds, for instance due to holidays.3 Moreover, some of the respondents to the first waves of the SPF stopped replying in later rounds, a feature of panel surveys commonly known as attrition (Den Van Berg et al. 1994).4
+Figure 1 shows the number of participants that submitted a point forecast of a variable of interest (inflation, GDP growth or unemployment) for selected forecast horizons (one and two years ahead) in each survey round.1 Figure 2 shows the same statistics for density forecasts.
+The number of replies is not constant over time because some participants skip some survey rounds, for instance due to holidays.2 Moreover, some of the respondents to the first waves of the SPF stopped replying in later rounds, a feature of panel surveys commonly known as attrition (Den Van Berg et al. 1994).3